Resources for Residents

 - Reduce the amount of runoff from your property – plant rain gardens, reduce the amount of impervious surfaces, or install a rain barrel.
-Learn more!
+Learn more and more!

 - Disconnect roof leaders – direct roof leaders onto pervious surfaces and away from walkways and driveways so that stormwater can infiltrate into the ground.
 Better yet, build a raingarden!
 Learn more!

 - Pick up pet waste – flush it down the toilet.
-Learn more and more and more!
+Learn more and more and more and more!